 - 5 ounces (1 container) mixed baby greens

-- 1 avocado sliced
+- 1 avocado, sliced

-- 2 oranges sliced
+- 2 oranges peeled and sliced into rings

 - 2 tablespoons sliced almonds